besure94/coffee-shop/README.md

 Users can also `Edit` a coffee's details, and they can delete a coffee brand from their inventory entirely if they wish to do so.

+To view a diagram of this application to understand its component structure, [click here](./coffee_shop_diagram.drawio.svg).

 ## Setup/Installation Requirements

 * Select the green `Code` button, and clone this repository to your desktop.